-After completion of the offering, the merged entity will operate as a closed-end, non-diversified investment company that will elect to be treated as a BDC under the 1940 Act.
-The Company will be internally managed by its executive officers (previously employed by the management company) under the supervision of the board of directors.
-Therefore, the Company will not pay management or advisory fees, but instead will incur the operating costs associated with employing executive management, investment and portfolio management professionals.
+Upon completion of the Offering, the merged entity operates as a closed-end, non-diversified investment company and has elected to be treated as a BDC under the 1940 Act.
+Triangle Capital Corporation will be internally managed by its executive officers (previously employed by the Existing Fund's management company) under the supervision of the board of directors.
+Therefore, Triangle Capital Corporation will not pay management or advisory fees, but instead will incur the operating costs associated with employing executive management and investment and portfolio management professionals.